Modern Slavery - Prevention Guidance

 Is it safe and clean?
 Are they threatened with immediate eviction or for unpaid rent?
 Are they free to travel to work by their own means?
 Workers should have accommodation and rental agreements that meet legal standards.
 They should be free to travel and eat how they wish.

-+ If you are in food or agriculture, ensure that anyone supplying you with permanent or temporary labour even if just for a day is licensed by the Gangmasters Licensing Authority
++ If you are in food or agriculture, ensure that anyone supplying you with permanent or temporary labour even if just for a day is licensed by the Gangmasters Labour & Abuse Authority

-Check their licence by calling the GLA on 0345 602 5020 or at Gangmasters Licensing Authority website
+Check their licence by calling the Gangmasters Labour & Abuse Authority on 0345 602 5020 or at Gangmasters Labour & Abuse Authority Website

 For access to a range of free guidance including toolkits, a video for workers on avoiding forced labour, workplace posters, induction materials and details of workshops visit Stronger2gether

-If you have any suspicions about potential human trafficking, forced labour or any other hidden labour exploitation please notify the Gangmasters Licensing Authority on 0800 432 0804.
+If you have any suspicions about potential human trafficking, forced labour or any other hidden labour exploitation please notify the Gangmasters Labour & Abuse Authority on 0800 432 0804.